Pomax/are-we-flying/docs/index.md

     this.state = state;
     const now = Date.now();
     Questions.update(state);

     // Check if we started a new flight because that requires
-    // immediately building a new flight trail: const startedFlying = !this.lastUpdate.flying && this.state.flying;
+    // immediately building a new flight trail: const { flying: wasFlying } = this.lastUpdate.flightInformation.general;
+    const { flying } = this.state.flightInformation.general;
+    const startedFlying = !wasFlying && flying;
     if (startedFlying) this.startNewTrail();

     // And then update our map.
+    const { data: flightData } = state.flightInformation;
-    if (state.flightData) this.updateMap(state);
+    if (flightData) this.updateMap(flightData);

     this.lastUpdate = { time: now, ...state };
   }

-  async updateMap(flightData, now) {
+  async updateMap(flightData) {
+    if (!flightData) return;

     const { map, marker, planeIcon } = this;
     const { paused, crashed, flightModel } = this.state;
-    const { PLANE_LATITUDE: lat, PLANE_LONGITUDE: long } = flightData;
+    const { lat, long } = flightData;
     if (lat === undefined || long === undefined) return;
     if (abs(lat) < 0.1 && abs(long) < 0.1) return;

     // First off: did we teleport?
 E.g. did the plane's position change
-    // impossibly fast, due to restarting a flight, using the "teleport"
+    // impossibly fast, due to restarting a flight, or by using the
-    // function in Parallel 42's "Flow" add-on, etc?
-Because if so, we
+    // "teleport" function in Parallel 42's "Flow" add-on, etc?
+Because
-    // need to start a new trail.
-    const { PLANE_LATITUDE: lat2, PLANE_LONGITUDE: long2 } = this.lastUpdate.flightData;
+    // if so, we need to start a new trail. const { lat: lat2, long: long2 } = this.lastUpdate.flightInformation.data;
-    const d = getDistanceBetweenPoints(lat2, long2, lat, long);
+    const d = getDistanceBetweenPoints(lat, long, lat2, long2);
     const kmps = (speed ??
 0) / 1944;

     // We'll call ourselves "teleported" if we moved at a speed of over